ionide/ionide-vscode-fsharp/CONTRIBUTING.md

     git clone https://github.com/YOUR_GITHUB_USER/FsAutoComplete.git
     ```
 2. Follow the [FSAC build instructions](https://github.com/fsharp/FsAutoComplete#building-and-testing) and copy the dll output from the output log, it should be a path inside the FSAC repo ending with `src/FsAutoComplete/bin/Release/net6.0/fsautocomplete.dll`.
 Note that `Release` may be substituted with `Debug` if you build with that configuration instead.
 Also, note that `net6.0` may be replaced with another .NET version like `net7.0` as FsAutoComplete targets a newer .NET version.
-3. In the instance of VSCode that you have Ionide open, open settings (`CMD ,` or `Ctrl ,`), and find the section `FSharp > Fsac: Net Core Dll Path` and paste the output you copied from step 3.
+3. In the instance of VSCode that you have Ionide open, open settings, and find the section `FSharp > Fsac: Net Core Dll Path` and paste the output you copied from step 3.
 4. Now find the section `FSharp > Fsac: Attach Debugger` and check the check box.
 5. Close settings
 6. Goto the debug section and hit `Build and Launch extension`, after a while another instance of VSCode will start, you can use this instance to test Ionide/FsAutoComplete.